nextleap-project/countermitm/source/new.rst

 1. All messages in a verified group are end-to-end encrypted and secure against active provider/network attackers.
 That is, they cannot be read by a passive eavesdropper, nor intercepted by an active adversary attempting a Man-in-the-middle attack.

-2. There are never any warnings about changed keys (like in Signal) that could be clicked away or cause worry.
+2. There are never any warnings about changed keys that could be clicked away or cause worry.
 Rather, if a group member loses her device or her key, then she also looses the ability to read from or write to the verified group.
 To regain access it is required that this user joins the group again by find one group member an perform a "secure-join" as described below.